Security Overview

 - All API communication uses HTTPS/TLS

-- BYOK key material is encrypted at rest
+- Integration credentials and BYOK key material are encrypted at rest

 Logging and error handling